Private Lessons & Workshops

 A: I have been interested in photography since I was a kid, well over 50 years now.
 But in 2002 after a couple of life changing events I got into photography full time.
 I started mainly with landscape and travel photography.
 Along the way I have shown my work in various shows, mainly in Sausalito and the Saratoga Art festivals here in California .
 I have done everything from, architectural, real estate, corporate head shots, advertising stills for TV, web and print.
 Additionally I’ve done table top product photography, weddings and a horde of miscellaneous jobs here and there.

-I was the first Group Leader for “NANPA” – North American Nature Photography Association’s San Francisco Bay Area Meet-up program.
-I led groups of 20-30+ photographers going on outings and other educational venues.
-My own workshops took precidence and therefore I stepped down.
+In 2014 I became the first Group Leader for “NANPA” – North American Nature Photography Association’s San Francisco Bay Area Meet-up program leading groups of 20-30+ photographers on outings and other educational venues.
+My own workshops however began to take precedence and in 2016 I stepped down.

 Also along the way I was mentored by Marv Miller who himself was a student of Ansel Adams.
 This for me has been quite an eye opening, wonderful experience and a close friendship continues.